 Permanent installations near the furnace seldom have a noise impact on the living space, whereas console whole house humidifiers can make a noticeable noise, particularly on high fan settings.
 Cool-mist models are loudest, as they need a fan to project moisture.
 Usually only found on room-size humidifiers, warm mist and ultrasonic models have no fan and they are quieter.

 While there are a number of clever DIY hacks that can improve the moisture level in a home environment without the added expense of a new unit, these are not really practical, nor are they consistent and reliable solutions to provide coverage throughout the entire home.

 The coverage area required depends on the size of home.
-In general, console whole house humidifiers are less powerful and have less coverage than their HVAC counterparts.
+In general, a console-style evaporative humidifier is less powerful and has less coverage than its HVAC counterpart.
 They range in coverage from around 2,500 to 3,600 square feet, which will be sufficient for many homes.
 However, HVAC systems can humidify in excess of 6,000 square feet.

 There’s another element to coverage that needs to be considered, and it relates back to the type of whole house humidifier chosen.
 If you have one that works with an HVAC system, then even closed rooms still receive humidity.
 With a console model, a closed door cuts a room off from the humidified air supply.

 Water Tank and Runtime